blurstudio/hab/README.md

 resolve for that launch.

 To handle this the hab cli stores the current configuration in the `HAB_FREEZE` environment variable.
-This is stored as a base64 encoded json string so it can be easily recovered.
+It is prefixed with `vX:` to denote the version of freeze it was encoded with.
+Version 1 is stored as a base64 encoded json string.
 See `hab.utils.decode_freeze` to decode it.

 You can even use a frozen config on other platforms as long as you properly configure `platform_path_maps` in your site config.